albill/albill.github.com/_posts/2003-08-29-betrayal-of-youthful-dreams.markdown

 ---
+author: admin
+date: '2003-08-29 22:28:00'
 layout: post
+slug: betrayal-of-youthful-dreams
+status: publish
 title: Betrayal of Youthful Dreams
-published: true
-meta:
-  ljID: "2799"
-tags:
+wordpress_id: '1875'
+categories:
 - Daily Life
-type: post
-status: publish
 ---
 Shouldn&apos;t there be a German word for the betrayal of the dreams of youth by the reality of adulthood?
 They have a word for most everything else that sucks in life.
 I say all of this with a smile on my face as I&apos;m in a good mood but I was pondering this all the other day (the betrayal of dreams, not German words).